microsoft/playwright/docs/src/debug.md

 #### Debug all tests on all browsers

 To debug all tests run the test command with the `--debug` flag.
-This will open the inspector and a browser window for each test and each browser.
-After stepping through the first test the inspector and browser window will close and the next test will run opening the inspector and a new browser window.
-Once all tests have finished running on the first browser configured in your [`playwright.config`](/test-configuration.md#multiple-browsers), the inspector and browser window will close and the next browser will open.
+This will run tests one by one, and open the inspector and a browser window for each test.

 ```bash
 npx playwright test --debug